 The minimum deposit for this account is $/€/£ 500.
 All the available instruments at FXTM can be traded with the Advantage account.
 This account can be chosen with MT4 and MT5 trading platforms.
 The commission with the MT5 platform is fixed while with MT4 is variable.

-The Advantage account at FXTM is ideal for scalpers and large volume traders who wish to trade with very low spreads at the expense of trading commission.
+The Advantage account at FXTM is ideal for scalpers and large-volume traders who wish to trade with very low spreads at the expense of trading commission.

 All the available CFD instruments at FXTM can be traded with this account type.
 This account is ideal for all types of traders who wish to trade with market execution without commission at a slightly lower spread.

-The retail trading accounts can be converted to professional accounts if certain criteria are met by the client.
-The size of the portfolio (all assets) should be more than 500,000 EUR, client must have work experience of more than 1 year in the financial sector, and must have traded at least 10 standard lots in the last 4 quarters.
+Retail trading accounts can be converted to professional accounts if certain criteria are met by the client.
+The size of the portfolio (all assets) should be more than 500,000 EUR, the client must have work experience of more than 1 year in the financial sector, and must have traded at least 10 standard lots in the last 4 quarters.
 The maximum leverage is increased up to 1:300 with the professional account.

 Before opening the account, clients must check and compare all the components of the broker.
-Once you are certain with the choice of account type, a trading account can be opened through the website and app of FXTM.
+Once you are certain about the choice of account type, a trading account can be opened through the website and app of FXTM.

 Clients residing in the UK must register only with the FCA-regulated entity Exinity UK Ltd from the website www.forextime.com/uk.
 Follow these steps to open an account at FXTM.